Spantimecoding/Spantimecoding/README.md

-- 👋 Hi, I’m Spantimecoding
+- 👋 Hi, I’m Spantime
 - 👀 I’m interested in programming and computer science
-- 🌱 I’m currently learning python for now
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on python and other projects
+- 💞️ Hoping to collaborate on python and other projects
 - 📫 Reach me at 1spandansen24564@gmail.com